MichaelGJennings/midnamaker/docs/TESTING.md

-# Testing Framework for MIDI Name Editor
+# Testing Framework for Midnamaker

-This document describes the comprehensive testing framework implemented for the MIDI Name Editor application.
+This document describes the comprehensive testing framework implemented for the Midnamaker application.

 ## Overview